tchajed/sys-verif-fa25/docs/assignments/project.md

 We saw a simplified binary search implementation in the notes.
 Specify and verify the Go binary search implementation, [sort.Find](https://pkg.go.dev/sort#Find) from the standard library.

-(I think this project is a bit more straightforward than many of the others.)
+(I think this project is a bit more straightforward than the others in this list.)